About Secondary School Direct

-School Direct is a year-long postgraduate teacher training programme.
+School Direct is a year-long postgraduate teacher training programme programme for those wishing to teach in secondary schools.
 Trainees spend more time in the classroom, putting theory into practice and gaining confidence-boosting experience.

-Based in one of our infant / primary academies in Hastings and St Leonards or one of our secondary academies in Burgess Hill, Hastings and St Leonards you’ll benefit from a tailored training programme, with personalised support from highly experienced teachers and tutors.
+Based in one of our secondary academies in Burgess Hill, Hastings and St Leonards you’ll benefit from a tailored training programme, with personalised support from highly experienced teachers and tutors.
 You’ll also attend training sessions at the University of Brighton, rated by Ofsted as an outstanding provider of initial teacher training.

 We hope that once your training is complete, you’ll decide to continue your teaching career with us.
-With large secondary schools, primaries with a range of specialisms from a forest school to expanding infant provision, we’re confident that there will be an opportunity to suit you and your career aspirations.
+With three secondary schools, we’re confident that there will be an opportunity to suit you and your career aspirations.

-Our School Direct training route leads to Qualified Teacher Status (QTS), which will allow you to teach either primary or secondary age groups in England and Wales.
+Our School Direct training route leads to Qualified Teacher Status (QTS), which will allow you to teach the secondary age group (age 11-16 years) in England and Wales.

 On the School Direct training programme you’ll graduate with a Postgraduate Certificate in Education (PGCE) from the University of Brighton and Qualified Teacher Status (QTS).